Honeybush

 How to prepare a honeybush tea?

 Like rooibos, honeybush is an organic infusion.
-For a golden drink with intense honey aromas, you should count 10 minutes in water at 90 ° C. For dosages, it is enough to respect one teaspoon of organic leaves (or a bag) for a cup of water.
+For a golden drink with intense honey aromas, you should steep for 10 minutes in water at 90°C. For dosage, simply use one teaspoon of organic leaves (or one bag) per cup of water.

 Cyclopia is rich in antioxidants.
-Water that is too hot affects its benefits, while cold water blocks its aromas.
-Experts say you can let honeybush steep longer, as it does not develop the bitterness of teas.
+Water that's too hot affects its benefits, while cold blocks its aromas.
+According to specialists, you can let honeybush steep longer, as it doesn't develop the bitterness of teas.

 What are the differences between honeybush and rooibos?

 Rooibos (red or green) and honeybush are related plants.
-Free of theine, these two infusions differ mainly in taste, color and virtues.
+Free from the theine found in teas, these two infusions mainly differ in taste, color, and benefits.

-While red rooibos develops a nutty and fruity aroma, honeybush smells like wild honey.
-The red color of rooibos also contrasts with the golden reflections of its sister shrub.
-As for the medicinal properties, they are complementary.
-Only the presence of pinitol gives an expectorant effect to thegolden infusion of "Cape Town".
+While red rooibos develops a nutty and fruity aroma, honeybush has a pleasant wild honey scent.
+The red color of rooibos also contrasts with the golden reflections of its brother shrub.
+As for medicinal properties, they are complementary.
+Only the presence of pinitol gives an expectorant effect to the golden infusion from "Cape Town".

 Which honeybush tea to choose as a gift?

-Organic honeybush is making a strong entry into the world of gift boxes.
-Instead of coffee or tea, the plant-based products from "Cape Town" are a big hit.
+Organic honeybush is making a remarkable entry into the world of gift sets.
+Instead of coffee or tea, products based on the "Cape Town" plant are winning all the votes.

-The list of gift box accessories is immense.
-However, it is the "in a bag" formula that is the most attractive.
-It allows for a variety of herbal teas with exotic notes full of flavor:
+The list of accessories in gift sets is immense.
+However, the "bag" formula is the most popular.
+It allows for varied herbal teas with exotic notes full of flavor:

 • orange and ginger;